vitiral/artifact/docs/QuickStart.md

 ]
 ```

-We now create create our source code at `src/hello.py` and write:
+We now create create our source code at `src/hello.py`.
+The `#SPC-world` links
+this piece of code to SPC-world.
+The source code does not have to be in
+python, any utf-8 file with `#SPC-name` patterns in it can be used.
 ```
 def hello_world():
     """Say hello to the world